 Of course, if $T_1$ and $T_2$ are non-algebraic, then $X = (T_1 \times T_2)/(\Z/d\Z)$ is also non-algebraic.
 However, all constructions of this kind can lead us only to flat K\"ahler manifolds with $b_1 \neq 0$.
 Thus, for our purposes flat K\"ahler manifolds with trivial first cohomology are of the main interest.

 \item[(3)] In \cite{DHS} many examples of flat K\"ahler manifolds are given.
-One can also find there a complete list of deformation types of $3$-dimensional flat K\"ahler manifolds with their Hodge and Betti numbers.
-For example, there exists a $3$-dimensional flat K\"ahler manifold with trivial first cohomology and rotation group isomorphic to the dihedral group $D_4$ (i.e. the one of order $8$; see \cite{CD18} for explicit construction).
-There is also a family of $n$-dimensional flat K\"ahler manifolds with vanishing first Betti number and rotation group isomorphic to $(\Z/2\Z)^{n-1}$\, the so-called {\it complex Hantzsche - Wendt manifolds}\footnote{By definition, the monodromy of the Levi-Civita connection on Hantzsche-Wendt manfiold should also be contained in $\operatorname{SU}(n)$} (\cite{DHS}, \cite{H}).
+There one can also find a complete list of deformation types of $3$-dimensional flat K\"ahler manifolds with their Hodge and Betti numbers.
+For example, there exists a $3$-dimensional flat K\"ahler manifold with trivial first cohomology and rotation group isomorphic to the dihedral group $D_4$ (i.e. the one of order $8$; see \cite{CD18} for the explicit construction).
+There is also a family of $n$-dimensional flat K\"ahler manifolds with vanishing first Betti number and rotation group isomorphic to $(\Z/2\Z)^{n-1}$\, the so-called {\it complex Hantzsche - Wendt manifolds}\footnote{By definition, the monodromy of the Levi-Civita connection on Hantzsche-Wendt manifold should also be contained in $\operatorname{SU}(n)$} (\cite{H}; \cite{DHS}, Section 4).
 Both Hantzsche-Wendt manifolds and flat K\"ahler $D_4$-threefolds possess no non-zero holomorphic $2$ - forms.
-Therefore, as we explained in the Introduction, they are always algebraic.
+Therefore, as we explained in Introduction, they are always algebraic.

-A priori it is not clear if there exist non-algebraic flat K\"ahler manifolds with vanishing first Betti number.
-In the end of this paper (Section \ref{quaternionic doubles}) we produce several examples of such manifolds.
+A priori it is unclear if non-algebraic flat K\"ahler manifolds with vanishing first Betti number exist.
+At the end of this paper (Section \ref{quaternionic doubles}) we produce several examples of such manifolds.
 We also give a general construction which starts with a flat K\"ahler manifold with $b_1=0$ and produces a new flat K\"ahler manifold, which also has $b_1=0$ and admits a (non-degenerate) holomorphic $2$-form.
 As it follows from Theorem \ref{deformations}, such manifolds can be deformed to non-algebraic ones.

 \end{itemize}